ninjalu/doc-classification/README.md

 # doc-classification
 ### Please take a look at the presentation.pdf for the project details, results and discussions.
+Data is not included for reproduction because of securiry reasons.